txfedorova/txfedorova/README.md

 Software developer and B.Sc.
 Information Technology graduate based in Prague, Czech Republic.

-I work mainly with Python and have experience with data and image processing, automation, debugging, Linux environments, computer vision and deep learning through professional and academic projects.
+I work mainly with python and have experience with data and image processing, automation, debugging, linux environments, computer vision and deep learning through professional and academic projects.

 ## Tech